-The Enterprise Risk Management framework ensures that all keys are identified, measured and managed.
-The framework provides management with proven risk management tools that support their decision-making responsibilities and processes, while managing risks which impact on the attainment of the entity s objectives.
+The Enterprise Risk Management framework ensures that all key risks are identified, measured and managed.
+The framework provides management with proven risk

-Polokwane Housing Association has determined that risk management is everyone's responsibility and that it must be embedded into the everyday activities on the entity.
+Polokwane Municipality has determined that risk management is everyone's responsibility and that it must be embedded into the everyday activities of the municipality.
 This implies that risk management must be part of every decision that is made, every objective that is set and ever process that is designed.